taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 6: Exporting to PDF.md

 * **

-> This concludes this Chapter on Adobe FrameMaker.
+> This concludes this chapter on Adobe FrameMaker.
 Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/README.md) to be taken back to the main overview or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%203:%20Voicing/READme.md) to begin our next chapter on Voicing.